Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 To access your WordPress dashboard, type your domain on the browser address bar and add an extra string “wp-admin”.

-For instance, if your domain is mywpblog.com, then the full address you need to type is mywpblog.com/wp-admin.
+For instance, if your domain is mywpblog.com, then the full URL you need to type is mywpblog.com/wp-admin.
 You should see the following login form after hitting the enter key on your keyboard.

 Type the username and password you have created earlier above and click the Login In button or simply hit enter key on your keyboard.
 If everything is good, you will be directed to your WordPress dashboard.